unit logo

 3. Entertainment for guests of the University by designated University officials

-4. Cultivating a donor/prospect or engaging alumni
+4. Cultivating a donor/prospect/recruitment or engaging alumni

 Examples of entertainment expenditures include food, beverages, admission charges, flowers, and other miscellaneous expenses.
 These expenses must be reasonable, prudent, appropriate to the occasion, and consistent with the University’s mission.